21 New Things to Do in Atlanta 2021

 Whether we are enjoying the comforts of home or traveling safely, the new things to see and do in Atlanta in 2021 range from a heart-stopping ride at Six Flags Over Georgia to a play about Roy Rogers and Dale Evans at the Alliance Theatre and a market within Ponce City Market that showcases products from Black entrepreneurs.
 And that’s just a warm up.
 Take a look at what’s new in Atlanta 2021.

-Alliance Theatre at Woodruff Arts Center: Heroes, Activism, Silicon Valley, Oh My
+Alliance Theatre at Woodruff Arts Center: Heroes, Activism and Silicon Valley

 Woodruff Arts Center is located in Midtown at 1280 Peachtree St. NE.